lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## architectural problem spaces
 - different types of problem-spaces with decentered coordinated decisions vs. centrally handled
 - how many parties are coordinating
-- synchonous, asynchonous
+- synchronous, asynchronous
-- state or stateless (as in memomory, not gov)
+- state or stateless (as in memory, not gov)

 ### What is a balanced architecture between various factors?
 - centered decentered